n0tva1id/SecondClass_Notification_Bot/README.md

 # SecondClass\_Notification\_Bot

-A bot in Telegram to forward & push BUPT SecondClass content through notifications.
+A bot in Telegram that forwards & pushes BUPT SecondClass content.